 Sunday, August 12, 5:00 pm – 6:30 pm

 Join us for a chance to start your 2018 Pioneer Network conference experience by getting to know your fellow Pioneers as we do the traditional Roll Call of States and Nations.
-Our goal is that this year’s conference experience will be your best ever, and so Jill Vitale-Ausseum, Vice-President of Consulting Services, Cappella Living Solutions, will be sharing some fun and engaging ways to get the most out of your conference experience.
+Our goal is that this year’s conference experience will be your best ever, and so Jill Vitale-Aussem, President & CEO of the Eden Alternative, will be sharing some fun and engaging ways to get the most out of your conference experience.
 But we know you’re also looking for some details, so you will have a chance to learn more about the many conference events that will be happening over the next three days.
 And there’s more!
 Every conference experience is individualized, and so to help you create your own person-centered conference plan, there will be a demonstration on how to use the Pioneer Network App, a tool that can serve as your guide as you navigate and plan your days in Denver.
 All that, plus a few surprises…because what better way to start a Pioneer Network conference than living the Pioneer principle, that relationship is the fundamental building block of a transformed culture!

 Creating Community: It Takes a Team